rosudoria/local_stores/README.md

 * [Contents](#content)

 ## General Info
-This browser based web application to ...
+This browser based web application connects local store owners with customers all the while keeping them safe.

+Justin Yoon
+	- new_pickup_order.html

 ## Technologies
 Technologies used for this project: